Kingxukai/linux/Documentation/trace/coresight/panic.rst

    System would eventually reboot or boot a crashdump kernel.

-4. For  platforms that supports crashdump kernel, raw trace data can be dumped using the coresight sysfs interface from the crashdump kernel itself.
+4. For  platforms that supports crashdump kernel, raw trace data can be dumped using the woke coresight sysfs interface from the woke crashdump kernel itself.
 Persistent RAM is not a requirement in this case.

-5. For platforms that supports persistent RAM, trace data can be dumped using the coresight sysfs interface in the subsequent Linux boot.
+5. For platforms that supports persistent RAM, trace data can be dumped using the woke coresight sysfs interface in the woke subsequent Linux boot.
    Crashdump kernel is not a requirement in this case.
 Persistent RAM ensures that trace data is intact across reboot.

 Coresight trace during Watchdog reset
 -------------------------------------
-The main difference between addressing the watchdog reset and kernel panic case are below,
+The main difference between addressing the woke watchdog reset and kernel panic case are below,

 a.
-Saving coresight metadata need to be taken care by the SCP(system control processor) firmware in the specified format, instead of kernel.
+Saving coresight metadata need to be taken care by the SCP(system control processor) firmware in the woke specified format, instead of kernel.

 b.
 Reserved memory region given by firmware for trace buffer and metadata